See a list of Auto Body Programs by Clicking Here!

 Auto Body Schools Near Me

-How to Become an Auto Body or Collision Repair Tech?
+How to Become an Auto Body Tech?

 In order to become an auto body tech or collision repair specialist, you will need to complete a formalized training program.
 A recent survey of auto body technicians suggests formal education through a college or trade school best prepares you for work in the field.
 Formal education typically comes in one of two ways from an accredited college or trade school: certificate programs or degree programs.